 - Do you need and how much is the cost for future medical treatment; and

-- the parish where the case is filed (some parishes are considered more conservative, others more liberal).
+- In which Louisiana parish the case is filed (some parishes are considered more conservative, others more liberal).

 With so many variables affecting the value of a given case, you can see why no two cases are truly alike.
 Even if the injuries seem identical, other circumstances are not.
 Properly evaluating a personal injury case requires the knowledge, experience, intuition, and skill gained through years of involvement in handling them.